TTL / PWM – how does it work with the laser.

 3. If you do not have a PWM output but your board is compatible with an Arduino Nano then you may use the D11 output pin as a PWM to control the TTL.

-5. On most CNC machines a spindle output or spindle speed output can be used to control the laser power by way of changing the impulse duration or by changing the voltage on the output slot.
+4. On most CNC machines a spindle output or spindle speed output can be used to control the laser power by way of changing the impulse duration or by changing the voltage on the output slot. (make sure it is not exceeding 24V)

 In continuous mode, there is the maximum frequency and you can toggle on and off the driver.
 The laser diode can be modulated at very high speeds.
 The MOSFETs and their driver must have an upper-frequency limit.

-Everything you need to know about TTL signal
+Everything you need to know about TTL signal.
+Watch this video now.

 Live demo showing a drawing of a signal on an oscillograph.

-Minimum voltage to run an Endurance lasers (on Mo1 PCB)
+Minimum voltage to run an Endurance laser (on Mo1 PCB).
+Real test.

 Changing laser power via TTL